ESiWACE/esdm/README.md

 ESDM does not offer a simple hierarchical namespace for the files.
-It provides the elementary functions to navigate data: teleportation and orientation in the following fashion: Queries about semantical data properties (e.g.,
+It provides the elementary functions to navigate data: teleportation and orientation in the following fashion: Queries about semantical data properties (e.g., `experiment=myExperiment`, `model=myModel`, `date=yesterday`) can be performed returning a list of matching files with their respective metadata.
-`experiment=myExperiment, model=myModel, date=yesterday`) can be
-performed returning a list of matching files with their respective metadata.
 Iterating the list (orientation) is similar to listing a directory in a file system.

 Note that this reduces the burden to define a hierarchical namespace and for data sharing services based on scientific metadata.
 An input/output